 Fig.4.4.
 Gradual closing of the exit cone of light rays from a point source located on the surface of the star during its collapse.

-b) With the continuing collapse of the gravitational field, the rays increase, but if r > 3M, the exit cone still remains 180 ° .
+b) With the continuing collapse the gravitational field increase, the rays are curved, but if r > 3M, the exit cone still remains 180° .

 e) After exceeding the gravitational radius, no more emitted photon can get into the surrounding space, all the light is drawn by gravity towards the center - a black hole is formed.